-Over the past two years, the Poor People’s Campaign: A National Call for Moral Revival has reached out to communities in more than 30 states across this nation.
+Over the past few years, the Poor People’s Campaign: A National Call for Moral Revival has connected with communities across this nation to learn from the struggles being waged.
 We have met with tens of thousands of people, witnessing the strength of their moral courage in trying times.
 We have gathered testimonies from hundreds of poor people and we have chronicled their demands for a better society.
 The following moral agenda is drawn from this deep engagement and commitment to these struggles of the poor and dispossessed.
 It is also grounded in an empirical assessment of how we have come to this point today.
 The Souls of Poor Folk: Auditing America report reveals how the evils of systemic racism, poverty, ecological devastation, and the war economy and militarism are persistent, pervasive, and perpetuated by a distorted moral narrative that must be challenged.

 We must stop the attention violence that refuses to see these injustices and acknowledge the human and economic costs of inequality.
 We believe that when decent people see the faces and facts that the Souls of Poor Folk Audit presents, they will be moved deeply in their conscience to change things.
 When confronted with the undeniable truth of unconscionable cruelty to our fellow human beings, we must join the ranks of those who are determined not to rest until justice and equality are a reality for all.

 - Declaration of Fundamental Rights and Poor People’s Moral Agenda

 - The history behind and moral justification for this Moral Agenda

 I. Declaration of Fundamental Rights and Poor People’s Moral Agenda

 Did you know that there are fewer voting rights in 2018 than there were 50 years ago when the Civil Rights Act and Voting Rights Act were passed?